 The flip side to that coin, however, is the new show that follows Videos on ABC, Elvis.
-It fell 11 share points off its lead-in, deflating to some degree ABC executives'
+It fell 11 share points off its lead-in, deflating to some degree ABC executives' high hopes for the show.

 Fox's strongest night continues to be Sunday.
 The Simpsons was second in its time period in the sweeps with a 13.8/20, behind the second half of Murder, She Wrote on CBS at 8:30 p.m.
 America's Most Wanted was third at 8 p.m., as was Married...with Children at 9 p.m. -SM